chenqionghe/grpc-demo/README.md

 # grpc-demo

-gRPC use example gRPC by Language：Golang、Python、PHP
+gRPC use example gRPC by languages：Golang、Python、PHP